AbelCoplet/CAGtrueKV/README.md

    - When you start a chat with "Use KV Cache" enabled, the application loads the model
    - It then loads the pre-computed state from the selected `.llama_cache` file (`llm.load_state(...)`)
    - Your query is tokenized and processed (`llm.eval(query_tokens)` or `llm.create_completion(...)`).
 Since the document context is already in the model's state via the cache, only the query needs processing, making responses much faster

+3. **Warm-Up Mode**:
+   - When you click "Warm Up Cache", the model and cache are loaded into memory and kept there
+   - All subsequent queries are processed using this already-loaded state
+   - This provides near-instantaneous responses as no loading is required between queries

 ### Directory Structure